 - Night shift: 8:30 pm to 6:00 am

-Each organization regulates its own vacation length for employees, you will find the exact number of days in your working contract.
-Nurses often receive 27 working days of vacation, which means more than 5 weeks.
+Each organization regulates its vacation length for employees, and you will find the exact number of days in your working contract.
+Nurses often receive 27 working days of vacation, which means more than five weeks.

-The cost of living in Germany also varies from region to region the same as salaries.
-The most expensive regions to live are Bavaria and Baden Württemberg, the cheapest are Saxony-Anhalt, Saxony, Lower Saxony.
+The cost of living in Germany also varies from region to region, the same as salaries.
+The most expensive regions to live in are Bavaria and Baden Württemberg; the cheapest are Saxony-Anhalt, Saxony, and Lower Saxony.

-Let’s take average prices in some south German city:
+Let’s take the average prices in one of the southern German cities: